A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: The Model

 \subsection{The Tensor Normal Mixture Model}

 Consider independent tensor-variate observations $\mbX_i\in\mathbb{R}^{p_1\times\cdots \times p_M}$, $i=1,\ldots,n$.
 The observations are heterogeneous in that they are drawn from $K$ clusters, but the cluster labels are unavailable to us.
-To recover these labels, we assume that $\mbX_i$ is drawn from a mixture of tensor normal (TN) distributions (cf. Section~\ref{Sec: notation}) such that,
+To recover these labels, we assume that $\mbX_i$ follows a mixture of tensor normal (TN) distributions (cf. Section~\ref{Sec: notation}) such that,